 Asking questions like these may help you get clear about producing the best work environment for you.
 As you probably know, many people with bipolar disorder struggle with impulsivity.
 So whatever you do, take your time to make big job changes.
 Talk them over with family, health care providers, and your therapist.

-Also, be aware of the importance of regular and predictable sleep times for managing bipolar disorder, and if your job requires shift work, speak with your boss or supervisor about making any accommodations in your schedule that may be necessary for properly managing your condition
+Also, be aware of the importance of regular and predictable sleep times for managing bipolar disorder.
+If your job requires shift work, speak with your boss or supervisor about making any accommodations in your schedule to manage your condition.

 How the Law Protects Those With Bipolar Disorder at Work

-If you think you are being treated unfairly at work due to your bipolar disorder, know that you can seek help.
+If you think you’re being treated unfairly at work due to your bipolar disorder, help is available.
 The Americans with Disabilities Act (ADA) protects people from discrimination, whether their disability is physical or mental.
-However, the law does not contain a list of medical conditions that make up disabilities.
+But the law does not contain a list of medical conditions that make up disabilities.
 Instead, it has a general definition of disability that each person must meet.
-Therefore, you may or may not have a disability under the ADA.
+So you may or may not have a disability under the ADA.
 Disability is defined as impairment that substantially limits one or more major life activities, a past record of these limitations, or being regarded as having such an impairment.

 These laws are complex.
-Before taking any legal action, it is important to get professional advice.
-You can call the U.S. Department of Justice ADA Information Line at 1-800-514-0301 or go to www.ada.gov.
+Before taking any legal action, it’s important to get professional advice.
+You can call the U.S. Department of Justice ADA Information Line at 800-514-0301 or go to www.ada.gov.

-If You Need to Take Time Off Work Due to Bipolar Disorder
+If You Need to Take Time Off From Work Due to Bipolar Disorder

-If you need time off because of your bipolar disorder, in most cases, you have more than one option besides vacation and sick leave.
+If you need time off because of your bipolar disorder, in most cases, you have more options than vacation and sick leave.
 See if your employer offers short- or long-term disability insurance, which allows you to receive a certain percentage of your salary.
-Your company’s Human Resources department can help.
+Your company’s human resources department can help.

 The Family and Medical Leave Act (FMLA) allows you to take up to 12 weeks of unpaid leave during a year.
-For more information, call 1-866-487-9243 or visit the U.S. Department of Labor web site.
+For more information, call 866-487-9243 or visit the U.S. Department of Labor website.

 You can apply for Social Security Disability Insurance (SSDI) benefits if you can’t work due to a mental or physical disability.
-Call 1-800-772-1213 or visit the Social Security web site.
+Call 800-772-1213 or visit the Social Security website.